Training Grounds for Future Innovators

 - Input on AIMBE initiatives that aim to increase the understanding and value of medical and biological engineering to the public and policy makers

-- Contributing to, and raising the level of, visibility of your institution to students considering career pathways in medical and biological engineering through a new AIMBE website: Navigate the Circuit
+- Contributing to, and raising the level of, visibility of your institution to students considering career pathways in medical and biological engineering through an AIMBE career resources website: Navigate the Circuit

-- A special opportunity to engage your trainees in AIMBE’s new Scholars Program, bringing postdoctoral scholars to Washington, DC to spend a year working in the U.S. Food and Drug Administration (FDA)
+- A special opportunity to engage your trainees in AIMBE’s FDA Scholars Program, bringing postdoctoral scholars to Washington, DC to spend a year working at the U.S. Food and Drug Administration (FDA)